cognitedata/oryx/README.md

 ## Differences from Giraffe

-Oryx and Giraffe is very similar, but Oryx is for clients while Giraffe is for servers.
+Oryx and Giraffe is build on the same ideas of using HTTP handlers.
+The difference is that Oryx is for clients while Giraffe is for servers.

 In addition:

 The Oryx `HttpHandler` is generic both on the response and error types.
 This means that you may decode the response or the error response to user defined types within the pipeline itself.